yeoldegrove/chef-web-docs/chef_master/source/provisioning_aws.rst

 =====================================================
 The ``aws_internet_gateway`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_internet_gateway`` resource to configure an internet gateway for a defined virtual network within Amazon Virtual Private Cloud (VPC) (the networking layer of Amazon EC2).

-An internet gateway is a horizontally scaled, redundant, and highly available component within Amazon Virtual Private Cloud (VPC) that enables communication between instances within a defined virtual network and the Internet.
+An internet gateway is a horizontally scaled, redundant, and high availability component within Amazon Virtual Private Cloud (VPC) that enables communication between instances within a defined virtual network and the Internet.

 Syntax
 -----------------------------------------------------